humlab-sead/sead_bugs_import/README.md

 ### Verify configuration

 The application uses PostgreSQL as target database in production, and an in-memory database (H2) when running tests.
-Before your run this application, it would be good to check properties defined in application.properties file.
+Please checck that the connection properties defined in `application.properties` is properly set.

 ```ini
 spring.datasource.driverClassName=org.postgresql.Driver